StrangeBeeCorp/docs/docs/Administration/entities-management/attack-patterns/import-mitre-attack-patterns.md

 To import the Mitre Attack Patterns:

-1. On the Entities Management page, in the attack patterns tab, click the **Import MITRE ATT&CK patterns** button.
+1. On the Entities Management page, in the Attack Patterns tab, click the **Import MITRE ATT&CK patterns** button.

     <img src="../images/import-attack-patterns-button.png" alt="Attack Patterns Button" width="1000" height="1000"/>